 PH is easy to measure with test strips, and I offer free pH test kits so that you can easily measure the pH of anything from the soda you drink to your own saliva.
-I even include instructions that discuss how and what to measure!
 Request a free pH kit now.

 What is ORP and why does it matter?

 “ORP” stands for “Oxidation Reduction Potential,” and in simple terms means "antioxidants".
+The most basic and powerful antioxidant there is is a negatively-charged electron.
+There are millions of these in every sip of ionized water.
 ORP is a measurement of whether a solution (in this case, water) has a tendency to either donate or take electrons from other solutions.

-For our purposes, a negative ORP is very good.
+For our purposes, a negative ORP is very good, because it has lots of extra, negatively-charged electrons to fight free-radicals.
 Alkaline Water Ionizers can produce water with high negative ORP.
-This high levels of natural antioxidants in alkaline ionized water has important health considerations.
+Thest high levels of natural antioxidants in alkaline ionized water have important health considerations.